How To Treat Blisters With Basic First Aid

 - Possible pain at the site of the affected area(s)

 A single friction blister will most often not require any immediate first aid attention.
-The blister should heal on its own in a few days, leaving behind zero evidence of its existence.
+It should heal on its own in a few days, leaving behind zero evidence of its existence.

 But there are times when the blister is a little more troublesome, and there are multiple presents.
 In those cases, here’s what you should do: